 We enter into foreign exchange forward contracts to hedge some of our foreign currency exposure.
 We use such contracts to hedge exposure to changes in foreign currency exchange rates associated with revenue denominated in a foreign currency and anticipated costs to be incurred in a foreign currency.
 We seek to minimize the risk that the fair value of sales of our products and services and cash flow required for our expenses denominated in a currency other than our functional currency, the dollar, will be affected by changes in exchange rates.
-See Note 20 to our Consolidated Financial Statements included elsewhere in this report.
+See Note 20 to our Consolidated Financial Statements, set forth in our Current Report on Form 6-K dated December 29, 2000.
 The following table summarizes our foreign currency forward exchange agreements as of September 30, 2000.
 The table (all dollar amounts in millions) presents the notional amounts, weighted average exchange rates by expected (contractual) maturity dates, and fair value of the total derivative instruments as of September 30, 2000.
 Notional values and average contract rates are calculated based on forward rates as of September 30, 2000, dollar translated.

-AS OF SEPTEMBER 30, 2000 FAIR VALUE OF
+FOR THE YEAR ENDED SEPTEMBER 30, AS OF SEPTEMBER 30, 2000 FAIR VALUE OF

 2001 2002 2003 DERIVATIVE

-Forward contracts to sell foreign currency i British Pounds n dollars:
+Forward contracts to sell foreign currency in n dollars:

+British Pounds 4 10 05 A (1 10)

-Notional value \$ 19.35 \$ (1.10)
+Notional value \$ 19.35 1.57 \$ (1.10)

-Average contract rate 1.57

-Canadian Dollars 1 • • • • • - • (• 17)
+Canadian Dollars 1.57

 Notional value \$ 1.96 \$ 6.37 \$ (0.17)

-Average contract rate Euro (Deutsche Marks) 1.46 1.46
+Average contract rate 1.46 1.46

+Euro (Deutsche Marks)

 Notional value \$ 0.18 ()

-Average contract rate 2.19 ()
+Average contract rate 2.19

-Forward contracts to buy foreign currency fo
+Forward contracts to buy foreign currency for Australian Dollars r dollars:

-Australian Dollars uorrai or

 Notional value \$ 11.54 \$ 6.00 \$ 4.70 \$ 3.05

 Average contract rate 0.61 0.65 0.65

 Israeli Shekels

-Notional value \$196.70 \$ (4.79)
+\$196.70 \$ (4.79)

 Average contract rate 4.15